Advertising’s most prominent Black executive says empty gestures aren’t going to cut it

 FC: If an agency leader comes to you today and says, what should my first steps here be, what do you tell them?

-Stoute: Look at the salaries you’re paying African-Americans and women in comparison to what you’re paying their counterparts.
+SS: Look at the salaries you’re paying African Americans and women in comparison to what you’re paying their counterparts.
 Look at the ratio of brown people in your company, and ask yourself why you have so much less Black or brown talent than you do white men?
 You have to put KPIs on it.

 You have to look at that and try to solve it.
 You’ve got advertising conferences, I’m telling you, and it’ll be 1,000 people there with, like, 10 Black people.
 And they look at you like, ‘How did you get to this room?’
 That’s the body language.
 Not in a negative way, but almost like, proud of me for making it to that room.
 And I’m thinking, half of you guys aren’t even that good!